-NAU's library services include the university's online library and campus libraries.
-Resources are chosen to assist all in achieving success in their academic programs and careers with a collection of current and timely information in a variety of formats.
-All campuses have access to the NAU online library.
-The online library includes the NAU catalog, e-books, tutorials, and myriad electronic searchable databases including those provided by: ProQuest, EBSCO, Credo, LearningExpress, Ebrary, Elsevier, OVID, LexisNexis, NBClearn, and WorldCat.
-Any resources not available locally can be ordered through interlibrary loan.
-Two graduate support librarians are available specifically to support graduates' needs.
-In addition, Ask-a-librarian email reference service is available seven-days per week to support student library needs.
+Library resources are chosen to assist all in achieving success in their academic programs and careers with a collection of current and timely information in a variety of formats.
+The online library includes the NAU catalog, ebooks, tutorials, and myriad electronic searchable databases including those provided by: ProQuest, EBSCO, Credo, LearningExpress, Ebrary, Elsevier, OVID, LexisNexis, NBClearn, and WorldCat.
+Any resources not available at the university can be ordered through interlibrary loan.
+A graduate support librarian is available to support graduate student's needs.
+In addition, Ask-alibrarian email reference service is available seven days per week to support student library needs.